alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-15.md

 </my-element>
 ```

-The attributes are: time, min, and mac above.
+The attributes are: time, min, and max above.

 Attributes allow us to pass data into our custom elements.

-Internally the custom element needs to define when attributes it observes.
+Internally the custom element needs to define what attributes it observes.
 Some attributes don't need to be observed for example: class, and id.

 ```JS
 class BlinkText extends HTMLElement {